 - M. Wilczek, Y. Narita, Wavenumber-frequency spectrum for turbulence from a random sweeping hypothesis with mean flow, Phys.
 Rev. E 86, 066308 (2012) [Phys.
 Rev. E]

 - R. Friedrich, A. Daitche, O. Kamps, J. Lülff, M. Voßkuhle , M. Wilczek, The Lundgren-Monin-Novikov Hierarchy: Kinetic Equations for Turbulence, Com.
 Ren.
 Phy.
 13, 929 (2012) [Com.
 Ren.
 Phy.]

-Particle-laden flows arise in many engineering applications, the atmospheric sciences (e.g. clouds) and the marine sciences (e.g. microplastics dispersion, plankton blooms).
-The Lagrangian (particle-based) view of turbulence is particularly insightful and challenging, because particles sample the complexity of turbulence in space and time.
-In our work we investigate fundamental aspects of Lagrangian turbulence as well as the dynamics of active and passive particles in turbulence with applications to cloud physics and mixing of micro-organisms in the ocean.
+Particle-laden flows arise in many engineering applications, the atmospheric sciences (e.g. clouds), and the marine sciences (e.g. microplastics dispersion, plankton blooms).
+The Lagrangian (particle-based) view is particularly insightful and challenging because particles sample complex flows in space and time.
+We investigate fundamental aspects of Lagrangian turbulence as well as the dynamics of active and passive particles in complex flows with applications to cloud physics, oceanic micro-organisms and biophysics.

 - C.C.
 Lalescu, M. Wilczek, How tracer particles sample the complexity of turbulence, New J. Phys.
 20, 013001 (2018) [New J. Phys]